The Definitive Ethics Magazine Ranking of an Italian American Classic

 John’s of 12th Street

-302 E 12th St, New York, NY 10003 Divinity, obviously.
-The advancements in food science happening vis-a-vis the mushroom-as-anchovy situation on display here need to be studied in a place of worship.
-Great atmosphere for the sneaky vegan upper echelon and please stop showing up at 9pm.
+Divinity, obviously.
+The advancements in food science happening vis-à-vis the mushroom-as-anchovy situation on display here need to be studied in a place of worship.
+Old school, new school--No school, just class.
+Been my fave Caesar in the city for years now and don’t see it getting toppled anytime soon.
+Excellent atmosphere for the sneaky vegan upper echelon and please stop showing up at 9pm.

-Marcellino178 Mulberry St, New York, NY 10012
+178 Mulberry St, New York, NY 10012

 Simple, elegant, perfect like an advertisement for a Caesar salad from a dream.
 Every bite just how you like it.
 You feel it all, right there--Every single step.
 No complaints and hate to say it goes crazy with chicken (Repeat offender).

-Carmenta’s50 Starr St, Brooklyn, NY 11221
+50 Starr St, Brooklyn, NY 11221

 This one’s a daymaker.
 If you weren’t having a good day before this, you are now.
-At a bit of a hipster hole in the wall, like white guy hip hop vibes on Wilson Avenue, sneaking a simply incredible Caesar right under the noses of the bushwick dirt-elite.
-A block from Maria Hernandez, this just is a surprisingly incredible salad.
+At a bit of a hipster hole in the wall, like white guy hip hop vibes on Wilson Avenue, slipping a simply incredible Caesar right under the noses of the Bushwick dirt-elite.
+A block from Maria Hernandez, this just is a surprisingly gorgeous salad.
 Don’t come for the ambience, come for the homemade croutons and acres of Pecorino.
 There’s a spiral staircase down to the kitchen, which they let you go through to use the bathroom--always a plus for me.
 Pair it with a tall diet coke which they do sell in the fridges there for the perfect middle of the day, scrambled from the sun, deceptively delightful refresher.

-Dimes49 Canal St, New York, NY 10002
+49 Canal St, New York, NY 10002

 A Caesar that doesn’t meet, doesn’t defy, but challenges your expectations of what a Caesar can be.
 A parallel to a Caesar, operating on a different plane.
 If you’re looking for traditional, honey, this isn’t it, which is exactly makes it the perfect candidate for fourth place (the inevitable positionality of the salad that zigs when you zag).
 But don’t be fooled, this is not a salad that fights back, but rather squirms and smiles before soft, subtle submission